metaborg/scopes-describe-frames/README.md

 - `framework/` contains the generic, language-independent framework for scopes-as-frames:

-    - `maps.v`: a formalization of finite maps, using lists.

-    - `prop_fold.v`: a generic propositional fold predicate, used for sequential n-ary let-bindings in L2 (see "Differences from the paper" below).

     - `scopes.v`: the formalization of resolved scope graphs, parameterized by an object language notion of types.